Why design Agents with process-led approach?

-So before you jump in, here's a quick summary: Elements.cloud is the platform of choice for implementing Agentforce, providing a clear and collaborative design approach.
-Elements allow you to:
+So before you jump in, here's a quick summary: Elements.cloud is the platform of choice for implementing Agents on Salesforce's Agentforce and other agentic platforms.

-Quickly identify and articulate agent use cases.
+Quickly identify and validate agent use cases.

 Engage stakeholders to agree on scope

-Design complete, working agents with clear logic and behavior using AI
+Design complete, working agents with clear logic and behavior

 Identify and capture requirements for actions and use AI to generate user stories